fippo/warp-snap-sped/draft-hancke-tsvwg-snap.md

 --- abstract

+WebRTC Data Channels use the Stream Control Transmission Protocol (SCTP) over a Datagram Transport Layer Security (DTLS) association.
+The standard SCTP connection establishment requires a handshake that introduces latency.
+This document specifies a method to accelerate the datachannel establishment by embedding the SCTP initialization parameters within the Session Description Protocol
+(SDP) offer/answer exchange.
+This reduces the time required to open a data channel by up to two network round-trip times.

+--- middle

+# Introduction

 {{?RFC8831}} defines WebRTC Data Channels that allow the transport of arbitrary non-media data over a WebRTC PeerConnection.
 This uses SCTP {{!RFC9260}} and a DTLS encapsulation of SCTP packets {{?RFC8261}}.

-Using the SDP negotiation procedure described in this document allows skipping the exchange of the SCTP INIT, INIT ACK, COOKIE ECHO and COOKIE ACK chunks and reduces the time to open a data channel by up to two round trip times.

---- middle

-# Introduction

-SCTP {{RFC9260}} establishes its associations using a four-way handshake, which primarily serves to protect against half-open (SYN-flood) attacks.
+SCTP establishes its associations using a four-way handshake, which primarily serves to protect against half-open (SYN-flood) attacks.
 For WebRTC, SCTP runs encapsulated within DTLS {{RFC8261}}, which establishes a secure, encrypted channel between the peers that prevents half-open attacks.